Machine Gun Kelly shares snippet of new single 'Concert For Aliens'

 Speaking on Apple Music’s Beats 1 earlier this year, MGK discussed his team-up with Barker on ‘Tickets To My Downfall’: “We’ve been great friends for a decade.
 So this was just like, ‘Hey, let’s just do a random day of work.’
 The energy was so immense that came from it…

-“And it was so powerful that Travis was like, ‘Fuck it, I’m blocking off two months of my life and we’re doing this album.’
-So I know it has some of that feel and some of that album’s classic nostalgia in this because otherwise we wouldn’t have just stopped everything we were doing to do this.”
+“And it was so powerful that Travis was like, ‘Fuck it, I’m blocking off two months of my life and we’re doing this album.'”

 The new single comes good on Machine Gun Kelly’s promise to release a “pop-punk album” in 2020, having previously stated that his next record would be “rock”.
 The change in direction was first hinted at last summer, when Baker tweeted: “Ten years later, people still don’t understand this one simple fact: you can’t box me into one genre.”